 COVID was obviously an incredibly difficult time for the hospitality industry.
 How was etch. impacted?

 It was pretty bad.
 We had to close for a period and, when we were able to reopen, we had to have a limited capacity.
 We don’t have any outside space, so we suffered on that front, too.
 The positive is that we stayed busy while we were open and had great support from our guests.
 We kept emailing people to keep them engaged, and also to keep them informed about our COVID policy.

 How did you get started using EmailOctopus, and what’s the experience been like so far?

-We used Mailchimp before but a colleague recommended EmailOctopus to us.
+We used Mailchimp before but a colleague recommended EmailOctopus to us as a Mailchimp alternative option.
 I find the platforms similar but EmailOctopus is easy to navigate and, for what we need, it’s better value for money.
 As our list grew, email costs were becoming more expensive so it made sense to switch over.
 I like that emails look professional, and it’s easy to add links and pictures